Subaruuuu/Subaruuuu/README.md

 ### Hi there 👋

-Software engineer of fullstack web development.
+Software engineer of Backend web development.

 <!--
 **Subaruuuu/Subaruuuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.